DallasNode/react-demo/README.md

 Now open up <http://localhost:8000> in your browser.

-[cogs][cogs] will be running a watcher in the background and recompile your changes on the fly.
-So feel free to poke around and refresh the page to see you updates.
-[watchy][watchy] keeps an eye on the server files so that when they change, the server is restarted accordingly.
+[cogs][cogs] will be running a watcher in the background and recompile your changes on the fly, so feel free to poke around and refresh the page to see your updates. [watchy][watchy] keeps an eye on the server files so that when they change, the server is restarted accordingly.

 [react]: https://github.com/facebook/react
 [cogs]: https://github.com/caseywebdev/cogs